Researching the Legal System of the Lao People’s Democratic Republic

 • Political and governance agendas:

-• To consider and approve national security and safety issues, social or peace issues, and the grant of amnesty based on the recommendation of the Prime Minister;
+• To consider and approve national security and safety issues, social or peace issues, and the grant of amnesty based on the recommendation of the National Assembly Standing Committee;

 • To consider and determine the boundaries of the provinces, cities based on the recommendation of the Prime Minister;

-• To consider to liquidate the People Assembly of the provincial in case that People Assembly has made a huge damage to the interest of the people and country;
+• To consider to liquidate the People’s Assembly of the provincial in case that the People Assembly has made a huge damage to the interest of the people and country on the recommendation of the National Assembly Standing Committee; and

 • Socio-economic agendas:

-• To consider and adopt strategic plans, socio-economic development plan, State budget plan and the amended State budget plan;
+• To consider and adopt strategic plans, socio-economic development plan, State budget plan, State investment plan, allocation of the budget between the central and local levels, the amended State budget plan, and the amended State investment plan;

-• To consider and approve national projects and projects of large scale impacting social and environmental condition.
+• To consider and approve national projects and projects of large scale impacting social and environmental condition; and

 • To consider and approve the summary report on the implementation of National State Budget.